This post contains affiliate links. We may earn a commission when you purchase through our links, at no extra cost to you.

 Pros

-- AMD Radeon 780M integrated graphics handles triple-display setups with ease
+- AMD Radeon 780M integrated graphics handles triple-display setups

 - 32GB DDR5 RAM standard — no need to upgrade memory for demanding workloads